efunn/robotic-finger-interface/README.md

         core.quit()

 if __name__ == '__main__':
-    my_experiment = MyExperiment()
+    experiment = ExampleExperiment()
-    my_experiment.run_main_loop()
+    experiment.run_main_loop()
 ```

-Configuration of the robot is specified in `./config/MyRobotConfig.yml`.
+Configuration of the robot is specified in `./config/example-robot-config.yml`.
 Use [Dynamixel Wizard](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/) software to initialize the ID and Baudrate for each motor.
 Common parameters such as PID gains or neutral angles for the virtual spring can also be found here.

 *Ideally, the asynchronous operation of DYNAMIXEL motors will exist in a separate `async-dynamixel` library, with the application to sensorimotor neuroscience experiments as a separate project.
 For now, some care must be taken to ensure `config.yml` and `device.py` are compatible.*